farscapian/clams-app-docker/README.md

 ### [`./reset.sh`](./reset.sh)

-This is just a non-destructuve `down.sh`, then `up.sh`.
+This is just a non-destructive `down.sh`, then `up.sh`.
 Just saves a step.
 Like `down.sh`, you can pass the `--purge` option to invoke `purge.sh`.

 ### [`./run_load_tests.sh`](./run_load_tests.sh)

-This script allows you to perform load testing against a remote `lnplay` deployment.
+This script allows you to perform load testing against a remote `LNPlay` deployment.

 ### [`./bitcoin-cli.sh`](./bitcoin-cli.sh)

 Allows you to interact with the current bitcoind instance.